PNNL-Comp-Mass-Spec/MS-Data-File-Reader/Readme.txt

 forward-only fashion, or they can pre-cache the location of each spectrum's information in the source file to allow for random access.
 Key classes are:

-* clsDtaTextFileReader
+* DtaTextFileReader
 Reads spectra from concatenated .dta files (_dta.txt format).
 This is a forward-only reader, returning one spectrum at a time.

-* clsMGFFileReader
+* MGFFileReader
 Reads spectra from Mascot Generic Format (.mgf) files This is a forward-only reader.

-* clsMzXMLFileReader
+* MzXMLFileReader
 Uses a SAX Parser to read an mzXML file (.mzXML or _mzXML.xml).
 This is a forward-only reader.

-* clsMzDataFileReader
+* MzDataFileReader
 Uses a SAX Parser to read an mzData file (.mzData or _mzData.xml).
 This is a forward-only reader.

-* clsMzXMLFileAccessor
+* MzXMLFileAccessor
 Opens an mzXML file and indexes the location of each of the spectra present.
 This does not cache the mass spectra data in memory, and therefore uses little memory, but once the indexing is complete, random access to the spectra is possible.
 After the indexing is complete, spectra can be obtained using GetSpectrumByScanNumber or GetSpectrumByIndex

-* clsMzDataFileAccessor
+* MzDataFileAccessor
-Similar to clsMzXMLFileAccessor, but used for reading mzData files
+Similar to MzXMLFileAccessor, but used for reading mzData files

-* clsSpectrumInfo
+* SpectrumInfo
 Class used to store details of each mass spectrum

-* clsBase64EncodeDecode
+* Base64EncodeDecode
 Class for decoding and encoding binary 64 data, as required for mzXML and mzData

-* clsBinaryTextReader
+* BinaryTextReader
 Class that can be used to open a Text file and read each of the lines from the file, where a line of text ends with CRLF or simply LF.
 In addition, the byte offset at the start and end of the line is also returned.
 The user can then